 About the Post-Doctoral Fellowship

-At the conclusion of the fellowship the successful applicant is expected to have published or have made significant progress on the publication of two to three (2-3) peer review publications on research conducted during the tenure of the fellowship.
+At the conclusion of the fellowship the successful applicant is expected to have published or have made significant progress on the publication of two to three (2-3) peer-reviewed publications on research conducted during the tenure of the fellowship.
 All publications resulting from research supported by this fellowship (whether written during the tenure of the fellowship or afterward) must acknowledge the support received from the Malcolm H. Wiener Laboratory for Archaeological Sciences and list the laboratory as one of the affiliations of the researchers.
 The laboratory must also receive PDFs of all publications resulting from this support.
-Failure to comply with these requirements will be considered a very negative factor in the review of appeals for further support.
+Failure to comply with these requirements will negatively impact appeals for future support.

-Recipients are expected to submit annual progress reports on their work.
+The recipients will be expected to submit progress reports on their work.
 Continued funding for the second and third year of the fellowship will be contingent upon the approval of the Wiener Laboratory.

 Applicants for Post-doctoral Research Fellowships must submit a pdf that includes all of the information outlined in Sections 1-9 below through the ASCSA application portal.
 Successful applicants for Wiener Laboratory funding will be automatically awarded Senior Associate Membership in the ASCSA.
 Applicants must provide all information requested on the ASCSA Wiener Laboratory Fellowships form for all fields marked with a red asterisk (*).
 A complete application consists of:

 1. Cover sheet: naming the applicant, current research interests, and title and brief summary of the proposed research project.

 Click here for a copy of the cover sheet.